19 Top Benefits Of Beekeeping

 14. Build a stock of bee pollen

 Bee pollen found in beehives isn’t the same as what you get from a flower.
-It has been mixed with many other substances like honey, nectar, enzymes, and beeswax.
+It gets mixed with honey, nectar, enzymes, and beeswax.
 The result is a superfood that contains over 250 active ingredients.
-Bee pollen is found in stores, often sold as an antioxidant, anti-inflammatory, or dietary supplement.

 15. Get surplus beeswax